 Medicaid covers Emergency Ambulance services when provided by providers licensed by the state.
 The patient must be transported in an appropriate vehicle that has been inspected and issued a permit by the state.

-In all states, Medicaid provides health coverage for some low-income people, families and children, pregnant women, the elderly, and people with disabilities.
-In some states the program covers all low-income adults below a certain income level.
+In all states, Medicaid gives health coverage to some individuals and families, including children, parents, pregnant women, elderly people with certain incomes, and people with disabilities.
+In some states, the program also covers other adults below a certain income level.